-- K. "Violence against children committed in schools" refers to a single act or a series of acts committed by school administrators, academic and non-academic personnel against a child, which result in or is likely to result in physical, sexual, psychological harm or suffering, or other abuses including threats of such acts, battery, assault, coercion, harassment or arbitrary deprivation of liberty.
-It includes, but is not limited to the following acts: - Physical violence refers to acts that inflict bodily or physical harm.
-It includes assigning children to perform tasks which are hazardous to their physical wellbeing. - 2) Sexual violence refers to acts that are sexual in nature.
-It includes, but is not limited to: - Rape, sexual harassment, acts of lasciviousness, making demeaning and sexually suggestive remarks, physically attacking the sexual parts of the victim's body; - b.
-Forcing the child to watch obscene publications and indecent shows or forcing the child to do indecent sexual acts and/or to engage or be involved in, the creation or distribution of such films, indecent publication or material; - c.
-Acts causing or attempting to cause the child to engage in any sexual activity by force, threat of force, physical or other harm or threat of physical or other harm or coercion, or through inducements, gifts or favors. - 3) Psychological violence refers to acts or omissions causing or likely to cause mental or emotional suffering or likely to cause mental or emotional suffering of the child, such as but not limited to intimidation, harassment, stalking, damage to property, public ridicule or humiliation, deduction or threat of deduction form of punishment, and repeated verbal abuse. - 4) Other acts of violence of a physical, sexual or psychological nature which are prejudicial to the best interest of the child. - L. "Bullying" refers to any severe, or repeated use by one or more students of a written, verbal or electronic expression, or a physical act or gesture, or any combination thereof, directed at another student that has the effect of actually causing or placing the latter in reasonable fear of physical or emotional harm or damage to his property; creating a hostile environment at school for the other student; infringing on the rights of another student at school; or materially and substantially disrupting the education process or the orderly operation of a school; such as, but not limited to, the following:
+- Physical violence refers to acts that inflict bodily or physical harm.
+It includes assigning children to perform tasks which are hazardous to their physical well-being. - Sexual violence refers to acts that are sexual in nature.
+It includes, but is not limited to: - a.
+Rape, sexual harassment, acts of lasciviousness, making demeaning and sexually suggestive remarks, physically attacking the sexual parts of the victim's body; - b.
+Forcing the child to watch obscene publications and indecent shows or forcing the child to do indecent sexual acts and/or to engage or be involved in, the creation or distribution of such films, indecent publication or material;

+- c.
+Acts causing or attempting to cause the child to engage in any sexual activity by force, threat of force, physical or other harm or threat of physical or other harm or coercion, or through inducements, gifts or favors. - 3) Psychological violence refers to acts or omissions causing or likely to cause mental or emotional suffering or likely to cause mental or emotional suffering of the child, such as but not limited to intimidation, harassment, stalking, damage to property, public ridicule or humiliation, deduction or threat of deduction form of punishment, and repeated verbal abuse.

+- 4) Other acts of violence of a physical, sexual or psychological nature which are prejudicial to the best interest of the child. - L. Bullying" refers to any severe, or repeated use by one or more students of a written, verbal or electronic expression, or a physical act or gesture, or any combination thereof, directed at another student that has the effect of actually causing or placing the latter in reasonable fear of physical or emotional harm or damage to his property; creating a hostile environment at school for the other student; infringing on the rights of another student at school; or materially and substantially disrupting the education process or the orderly operation of a school; such as, but not limited to, the following: - i.
-- i.
 Any unwanted physical contact between the bully and the victim like punching, pushing, shoving, kicking, slapping, tickling, headlocks, inflicting school pranks, teasing, fighting and the use of available objects as weapons; - ii.
-Any act that causes damage to a victim's psyche and/or emotional well-being; - iii.
+Any act that causes damage to a victim's psyche and/or emotional well-being;

+- iii.
 Any slanderous statement or accusation that causes the victim undue emotional distress like directing foul language or profanity at the target, name-calling, tormenting and commenting negatively on victim's looks, clothes and body; - iv.
 "Cyber-bullying" or any bullying done through the use of technology or any electronic means.
-The term shall also include any conduct resulting to harassment, intimidation, or humiliation, through the use of other forms of technology, such as, email, instant messaging, chatting, internet, social media, or other platforms or formats. - v.
-Any other form of bullying as may be provided in the school's child protection or anti-bullying policy.
+The term shall also include any conduct resulting to harassment, intimidation, or humiliation, through the use of other forms of technology, such as, email, instant messaging, chatting, internet, social media, or other platforms or formats as defined in DepEd Order No. 40, s.
+2012; and - v.
+Any other form of bullying as may be provided in the school's child protection or anti-bullying policy, consistent with the RA 10627 and its IRR.